 The digits collector operates similarly to the SIP header collector in that it gathers the information it needs.
-However, the SIP header collector is somewhat passive in its method, in that there is little to no effort from the caller's perspective.
-The digits collector on the other hand requires the active input of the caller to successfully route the call to the next phase of IVR.
+However, the SIP header collector is somewhat passive in its method meaning that there is little to no effort from the caller's perspective.
+The digits collector requires the caller to provide an active input to successfully route the call to the next IVR phase.

-Callers are routed through the auto attendant depending upon the number, or key, they press.
-The configuration of these keys and the actions taken upon pressing those keys are configured in the auto attendant.
+The auto attendant routes callers depending on the number or key that they press.
+You configure these keys and associated actions in the auto attendant.
 For more information, see Assign IVR to the auto attendant on page 9.
-The digits collector of an IVR can only operate when the action of an auto attendant dial plan is set to route the call to an IVR profile.
+The digits collector of an IVR can only operate when you set the action of an auto attendant dial plan to route the call to an IVR profile.